replit/kaboom/README.md

     area(),
     // it is a physical body which will respond to physics body(),
-    // it has 8 health
+    // it has 8 of health
     health(8),
     // or give it tags for easier group behaviors "player",